-In its consolidated State plan, each SEA must describe its long-term goals, including how it established its ambitious long-term goals and measurements of interim progress for academic achievement, graduation rates, and English language proficiency, including its State-determined timeline for attaining such goals, consistent with the requirements in $\S 200.13$ and section 1111(c)(4)(A) of the Act.
+In its consolidated State plan, each SEA must describe its long-term goals, including how it established its ambitious long-term goals and measurements of interim progress for academic achievement, graduation rates, and English language proficiency, including its State-determined timeline for attaining such goals, consistent with the requirements in §200.13 and section 1111(c)(4)(A) of the Act.

-To ensure a unified state and federal system of accountability for all Arizona public schools and Local Educational Agencies (LEAs), the final methodology will reflect recommendations adopted by the State Board of Education (SBE) for the A-F Letter Grade Accountability System required by Arizona Revised Statutes §15-241.
+To ensure a single system of accountability for all Arizona public schools and Local Educational Agencies (LEAs), the final methodology may reflect recommendations adopted by the State Board of Education (SBE) for the A-F Letter Grade Accountability System required by Arizona Revised Statutes §15-241.